• Skip to primary navigation

 Step 3: Pour the wet ingredients into the dry ingredients and mix well.

-Step 4: Mix up a batter, pour it into each section.
+Step 4: Mix up the batter and pour it into each section.
 Close the lid.
-Not a great picture, but it shows you how your donut batter should look in the donut maker.
+It’s not a great picture, but it shows you how your donut batter should look in the donut maker.

 Can you use a donut pan?